Skip to main content

 Frequently Asked Question

-If you would like to speak with a nutrition expert to determine which menu items your child can (or cannot) consume, please call the Food & Nutrition Office at (315) 435-4207.
+If you would like to speak with the School Dietitian to learn more about this process or to determine which menu items your child can (or cannot) consume, please call the Food & Nutrition Office at (315) 435-4207.

 #SCSDCares